Zombie-Lending in the United States -- Prevalence versus Relevance: Empirical Evidence on Zombie-Lending in the U.S.

 where $\alpha_i$ and $\delta_t$ comprise a full set of firm-, sector-, year- and sector-year-fixed effects. $NZ_{i,t-1} \in \{0;1\}$ is an indicator for firm $i$ being a viable firm, i.e. \textit{not} being classified as a zombie, in year $t$.
 The vector of firm-level covariates, $X_{i,t-1}$, comprises a measure of lagged company size ($log\left(AT_{i,t-1}\right)$) and a firm's lagged R\&D intensity ($XRD_{i,t-1}/AT_{i,t-1}$).

 To recap, our main variables of interest are (i) the share of new $BC$ to industry $s$, which was granted to non-viable firms in year $t$, $BC^Z_{s,t-1}$, and (ii) the share of new bonds and notes, measured in U.S. dollars, that was issued by zombie firms in industry $s$ in year $t$ ($BN^Z_{s,t-1}$).
 These variables are interacted with several dummy variables.
 In addition to the indicator for non-zombies ($NZ_{i,t}$), we distinguish between two further sets of dummies: (i) the set of time-varying dummies, $D^\mathrm{t}_{i,t-1} = \{\mathbb{1}, SM_{i,t-1}\} $, where $SM_{i,t}$ symbolizes \textit{small-} \& \textit{medium-sized} firms (SME) following the definition in \cite{ChodorowReich2013}.
-Therein, ``small'' firms are defined as $EMP_{i,t} < 250$, and medium-sized firms as $250 \leq EMP_{i,t} < 1000$.; (ii) the set of firm-specific and time-invariant dummies ($D^\mathrm{i}_{i} = \{\mathbb{1}, bank.dep_{i}, bond_i, no.bond_i\} $, where $bank.dep_{i}$) indicates whether firm $i$ is bank-dependent or not.
-Similarly, $bond_i$, $no.bond_i$ respectively, are indicators used to determine whether firm $i$ has access to capital markets.
+Therein, ``small'' firms are defined as $EMP_{i,t} < 250$, and medium-sized firms as $250 \leq EMP_{i,t} < 1000$.; (ii) the set of firm-specific and time-invariant dummies ($D^\mathrm{i}_{i} = \{\mathbb{1}, bank.dep_{i}, bond.dep_{i}, bond_i, no.bond_i\} $, where $bank.dep_{i}$) indicates whether firm $i$ is bank-dependent, whereas $bond.dep_{i}$ flags those firms which primarily resort to the bond market for financing.
+Similarly, $bond_i$, $no.bond_i$ respectively, are indicators used to determine whether firm $i$ has access to the bond market.
 A firm is classified as bank-dependent, i.e. $bank.dep_{i} = 1$, if it relied more extensively on bank credit than on bonds and notes over the sample period, i.e.

 For $bond_i = 1$, firm $i$ is required to have reported the issuance of bonds -- conditional on the maturity bucket -- at least once throughout the sample period.
 Equation \eqref{equ:Prod_Zlending} collapses to Equation \eqref{equ:Prod_Zlending} in case of both dummies just being an identity-vector, i.e. each element $i$ being set to 1, such that $D^\mathrm{t}_{i,t-1} = D^\mathrm{i}_{i} = \mathbb{1}$ the first and third terms in Equation \ref{equ:Prod_Zlending} collapse to $NZ_{i,t-1} \times BC^Z_{s,t-1}$ and $NZ_{i,t-1} \times BN^Z_{s,t-1}$ respectively.
+Figure \ref{fig:CUS_SMEs} in Appendix \ref{app:CUS_SMEs} plots the share of SMEs and respective subgroups over the sample period 2002-2020.

 The results are summarized in Table \ref{tab:TFP_Z_v3_L1}.
 Models (1)-(3) capture fresh inflows of short-term credit to non-viable firms and Models (4)-(6)) document the effects of longer-term funding.
 The first row in Table \ref{tab:TFP_Z_v3_L1} shows that, in general, viable firms are not more productive than their non-viable counterparts.
 Nevertheless, the negative spillovers from zombie-lending on $TFP$ of non-zombies can hardly be overlooked and occur in each of the six specifications.